More Sports:

 Bengals WR Ja'Marr Chase is good. #Analysis

-The Philadelphia Eagles will face their first AFC opponent of the 2024 season on Sunday, when they will make a rare trip to Cincinnati to face Joe Burrow and the Bengals.
+The Philadelphia Eagles will face their second AFC opponent of the 2024 season on Sunday, when they will make a rare trip to Cincinnati to face Joe Burrow and the Bengals.
 Here are our five things to watch.

 1) Eagles LT Fred Johnson vs. Bengals DE Trey Hendrickson